Sigourney Weaver: 2020s: Return to film and West End debut

 In September 2011, it was confirmed that Weaver would be returning to Avatar: The Way of Water, with James Cameron stating that "no one ever dies in science fiction."
-The Way of Water, alike to its predecessor, was released to critical and commercial success.
+The Way of Water, alike to its predecessor, was released in December 2022 to critical and commercial success.
 Principal photography for Avatar: The Way of Water and Avatar: Fire and Ash started simultaneously on September 25, 2017; Weaver portrayed Kiri, Jake and Neytiri's daughter, and reprised her role as Dr. Grace Augustine.
 The film became the third-highest-grossing film of all time, and it received a nomination for the Academy Award for Best Picture.

 In 2023, Weaver starred in and executive-produced the Australian miniseries The Lost Flowers of Alice Hart.
-Robert Lloyd of the Los Angeles Times wrote: "it’s a special treat to see Weaver, who does not overplay her assumed Australian accent, in such a substantial part; if the series seems a little long, one may at least appreciate the greater time it affords us to spend in her company."
+Robert Lloyd of the Los Angeles Times wrote: "it's a special treat to see Weaver, who does not overplay her assumed Australian accent, in such a substantial part; if the series seems a little long, one may at least appreciate the greater time it affords us to spend in her company."
 At the 13th AACTA Awards, Weaver was nominated for Best Lead Actress in a Television Drama.

 In 2024, the Academy of Cinematographic Arts and Sciences of Spain awarded her with the International Goya Award for "her impressive career full of unforgettable films and inspiring us by creating complex and strong female characters."
 She received the Golden Lion for Lifetime Achievement at the 81st Venice International Film Festival, alongside Peter Weir.
 On May 7, 2024, Weaver returned to the stage reprising her role as Masha in the one night benefit performance of Vanya and Sonia and Masha and Spike alongside David Hyde Pierce, Kristine Nielsen, and Linda Lavin at the Mitzi E. Newhouse Theater in Lincoln Center.

-Weaver made her West End debut as Prospero in the revival of the William Shakespeare play The Tempest directed by Jamie Lloyd at the Theatre Royal, Drury Lane in 2025.
+Weaver made her West End debut as Prospero in the revival of the William Shakespeare play The Tempest directed by Jamie Lloyd at the Theatre Royal, Drury Lane.
+The production ran from December 7, 2024 to February 1, 2025.

+She next appeared as New Republic Colonel Ward in the Disney/Star Wars film The Mandalorian and Grogu, released on May 22, 2026.

+Upcoming projects

+On January 6, 2026, it was announced that Weaver would be joining the cast of Phoebe Waller-Bridge's Tomb Raider series for Amazon Prime Video in a key role.
+She will reprise her roles of Dr. Grace Augustine and Kiri in Avatar 4 and Avatar 5.
+She was set to star in the thriller Useful Idiots alongside Meryl Streep, but announced in May 2026 that the project was not going forward.